umarabid123/umarabid123/README.md

 ---

 ## 🏆 Hackathon Achievements

-- 🥇 [Your Top Achievement]
+- 🥇 Solved all 9 puzzles in the Harvard Hackathon
-- 🥈 [Runner-up, Finalist, etc.]
+- 🌟 Reached the final round in Lablab AI Hackathons
-- 🚀 Built real-world apps under pressure
+- 🚀 Built real projects in very short time

 ---